 NetProvisionComputerAccount: status: 0x2558

-The error 0x2558 translates to DNS_ERROR_INVALID_NAME_CHAR.
-When we carefully checked the Offline Domain Join profile, then noticed a blank space at the end of the computer prefix.
-That leads to the computer name ending with a white character and results in a device provisioning failure.
+The error code 0x2558 translates to DNS_ERROR_INVALID_NAME_CHAR.
+A closer review of the Offline Domain Join (ODJ) profile revealed a trailing blank space at the end of the computer name prefix.
+This extra whitespace caused the generated computer name to end with an invalid character, resulting in a device provisioning failure and triggering Autopilot error 80070002.

 Solution